CALL FOR POSITION PAPERS

-IDCers seek to empower, add value, and in general strive to broaden the perspective and increase the level of empathy in design for every aspect in the life of a child, by giving children a voice in the design process.
+Participatory design practitioners seek to empower, add value, and in general strive to broaden the perspective and increase the level of empathy in design for every aspect of life, by giving specific and often under represented user groups, such as children, the physically challenged and the elderly a voice in the design process.

-The emerging field of Animal-Computer Interaction (ACI) seeks to extend the field of user centered design to the animal kingdom by exploring the interaction between animals and technology, and developing participatory frameworks and protocols for the design of technology intended for animals.
+Animal Computer Interaction (ACI) seeks to extend the field of user centered design beyond the human species by exploring the interaction between animals and technology, and developing participatory frameworks and protocols for the design of technology intended for animals.
 In this respect ACI offers important opportunities for comparison and reflection on the theory and practice of participatory design.
-Indeed, working with animals poses many of the same challenges that designers encounter when working with children, having to account for the participants’ specific cognitive capabilities at particular developmental stages, and contend with limited attention spans and communication barriers.
+Working with animals poses many of the same challenges that designers encounter when working with children, whereby researchers have to account for the participants’ specific cognitive capabilities at particular developmental stages, and contend with limited attention spans and communication barriers.

-With this workshop we aim to bring together researchers from the fields of animal and child computer interaction, in order to contrast the challenges, they face, the methods they use and the lessons they have learnt so far.
-We believe the juxtaposition of animals and children to be controversial but at the same time, and partly because of its controversy, we argue that it provides a unique lens through which we can examine core notions such as those of participant and participation beyond preconceptions surrounding distinctions of species or age.
-We propose that this juxtaposition will enable researchers to gain a better understanding of participatory design with children and animals as a practice and research approach, and of the values it brings to each of the research communities on their own and the broader research and design community.
+With this workshop we aim to bring together researchers from the fields of animal and child computer interaction as well as those working with other specific user groups, in order to contrast the challenges, they face, the methods they use and the lessons they have learnt so far.
+We believe the juxtaposition of animals and children to be potentially controversial but at the same time, and partly because of its controversy, we argue that it provides a unique lens through which we can examine core notions such as those of participant and participation beyond preconceptions surrounding distinctions of species or age.
+We propose that this juxtaposition will enable researchers to gain a better understanding of participatory design with children and animals as a practice and research approach, and of the values that participatory design brings to each of the research communities respectively as well as to the broader research and design community more broadly.